 Fellows selected for the program will be divided into small groups that have similar areas of interest.
 Each group will be led by a Learning Community Mentor who will guide the discussion and assist in defining the curriculum for the group.
-Content experts will be invited to participate in monthly video conferenced meetings to present on topics as determined by the group.
-Each learning community will have the flexibility to create the curriculum that best fits their needs.
+Content experts will be invited to participate in monthly video-conferenced meetings to present on topics as determined by the group.
+Each learning community will have the flexibility to create a curriculum that best fits their needs.

 In addition to team mentoring, fellows will also be matched with a mentor.
 Pairs are expected to meet once per month for at least one hour.
 Meetings can take place remotely via Skype, Zoom, etc. or in person.

-A content rich website with resources to support both mentors and fellows is coming soon.
-Resources include articles of interest, training materials, an Individual Development Plan, and mentoring agreement.
+A content-rich website with resources to support both mentors and fellows is now available.
+Resources include articles of interest, training materials, an Individual Development Plan, and a mentoring agreement.

 We’ll join together one last time to celebrate the graduation of fellows from the program and recognize the outstanding contributions of our mentors.